vikashoo7/DOC/Python/100 Days of Code - The Complete Python Pro Bootcamp for 2021.md

 	- input = tkinter.Entry(width=10)		##create the input box in the screen
 	- imput.pack()				##display the input box
 	  input.get()				##print the input in the input box as a string

+###### Layout Manager
+	pack - it is the layout Manager.it starts running from the top to bottom.
+It will pack all the wedget one by one.
+The limitation is the pack is that it is very difficult to posting the wedget to the required place.
+	Syntax:
+		my_label.pack()

+	place - it is the layout Manager.
+It is all about the presise positioning.
+The limitation of the of the place that it is very difficult to manage if the wedget is large in number.
+	Syntax:
+		my_label.place(x=100, y=200)

+	Grid - it is the layout Manager.
+The whole layout is divided into row and cloumn. wedget will allign based on the row and cloumn.
+	Syntax
+		my_label.grid(column=1, row=4)

+	Note: we cannot mix up grid and pack in the same program.

 ###### Sample code for basic Tkinter component

 	from tkinter import *